-The title may seem a bit controversial, but this is a fairly common question I get from large (and small) companies – “Should I run A/A tests to check whether my experiment is working?”
+The title may seem a bit controversial, a fairly common question I get from large (and small) companies is—“Should I run A/A tests to check whether my experiment is working?”

 There are better ways to use your precious testing time

-And the trick of a large scale optimisation programme, is to reduce the resource cost to opportunity ratio.
-To ensure velocity of testing throughput and what you learn, by completely removing wastage, stupidity and inefficiency from the process.
+The trick of a large scale optimisation programme, is to reduce the resource cost to opportunity ratio, to ensure velocity of testing throughput and what you learn, by completely removing wastage, stupidity and inefficiency from the process.